Brighouse Towns Fund

 The vision for Brighouse

 The Brighouse Town Deal Board developed a number of projects based on the Town Improvement Plan and Vision Masterplan, and local consultation.
 These projects build on the strengths of the town such as its compact town centre, independent shops, sense of belonging, and diverse events and arts programme.
-They address some of the town’s opportunities: traffic circulation, more public green space, and access to the canalside.
+The vision addresses some of the town’s opportunities: traffic circulation, more public green space, and access to the canalside.

 Objectives

-We aim to create a place that offers a special experience for the community and visitors.
-Independent shops, events, and facilities; a place that is welcoming and pleasant to spend time; and a place that is green and easy to walk and cycle.
+We aim to create a place that offers a special experience for the community and visitors: independent shops, events, and facilities; a place that is welcoming and pleasant to spend time; a place that is green; and a place where it is safe and easy to walk and cycle.

 Our vision for Brighouse has four objectives: